francescoraves483/LTNT/README.md

 - all the other metrics supported by [LaTe](https://github.com/francescoraves483/LaMP_LaTe)
 - throughput (in both directions), over TCP and UDP

+**Important:** this project is still in an early stage.
+You are really welcome if you want to contribute and provide suggestions!
+More features and configuration parameters are going to be added in the future.

 # LTNT open source software

 The platform software is relying on the following elements, which should be installed all together in order to perform countinuos network measurements: